AlwinSingh/FusionTech-ECommerce/README.md

-# JavaECommerce
+# ECommerce built using Java
-Java web application with an Admin Dashboard that uses JDBC, REST.
+FusionTech, a Java web application with an Admin Dashboard that uses JDBC, REST.
 Fully function E-Commerce with all the necessary features.

 Please refer to the .pptx file included above for a brief list of the features with screenshots, thank you!